Macroevolution: Stanley's rule

 Macroevolution is driven by differences between species in origination and extinction rates.
 Remarkably, these two factors are generally positively correlated: taxa that have typically high diversification rates also have high extinction rates.
 This observation has been described first by Steven Stanley, who attributed it to a variety of ecological factors.
 Yet, a positive correlation of origination and extinction rates is also a prediction of the Red Queen hypothesis, which postulates that evolutionary progress (increase in fitness) of any given species causes a decrease in fitness of other species, ultimately driving to extinction those species that do not adapt rapidly enough.
 High rates of origination must therefore correlate with high rates of extinction.
-Stanley's rule, which applies to almost all taxa and geologic ages, is therefore a strong indication for a dominant role of biotic interactions in macroevolution.
+Stanley's rule, which applies to almost all taxa and geologic ages, is therefore an indication for a dominant role of biotic interactions in macroevolution.